Bigyls/CTFdDockerContainersPlugin/README.md

 If you need to specify advanced options like the volumes, read the [Docker SDK for Python documentation](https://docker-py.readthedocs.io/en/stable/containers.html) for the syntax, since most options are passed directly to the SDK.

-When a user clicks on a container challenge, a button labeled "Start Instance" appears.
+When a user clicks on a challenge with container, a button labeled "Start Instance" appears.
 Clicking it shows the information below with a random port assignment.

 ![Challenge dialog](docs/Images/dialog.png)